Crime in Glendale, California

 The Glendale Police Department responds to and records criminal acts in Glendale, California.
-Despite historic gang activity in the city that has decreased in frequency since the 1990s, as well as several incidents of arson, a 2022 report ranked Glendale as the fifth safest city in the United States.
+Despite historic gang activity in the city that has decreased in frequency since the 1990s, as well as several incidents of arson, a 2024 report ranked Glendale as the hundred forty eight safest city in the United States.

-1920s-1940s
+1920s–1940s

 Glendale police officers took on bootleggers and airmen in the 1920s, a decade when the department had both a "liquor detail" and an "air policeman" charged with citing pilots for flying violations committed over the city.

 In 1944, the Glendale city manager took on Police Chief V.B.
 Browne over suspected officer corruption, and Browne was asked to resign for failing to control his staff.

 Glendale lost two police officers in the line of duty during this period: